-Combining data from all the biobanks participating in the Danish National Biobank initiative, The Danish Biobank Register gives researchers online access to about 24.5 million samples
+Combining data from all the biobanks participating in the Danish National Biobank initiative, The Danish Biobank Register gives researchers online access to 25.3 million samples

-Aggregated results about the available biological material is displayed to researchers around the world through a web-based search system, that so far contains information about 24.5 million biological samples from 5.7 million Danes.
+Aggregated results about the available biological material is displayed to researchers around the world through a web-based search system, to date containing information about 24.5 million biological samples from 5.7 million Danes.
 The following biobanks are available through the Danish Biobank Register: